 2. Execute Flush DNS & Clear Temp TCP/IP Data

 So if you’re connected to a network and at the same time you’re facing the error this might be due to a DNS problem.
 In this situation, if just one computer on the network is impacted, you should assume that a network settings issue or a faulty DNS range is stopping emails from exiting your gateway.
 To resolve this issue, do a full TCP or IP reset on the afflicted computer.

-Step 1:- Launch the Run dialogue box, press Windows key + R. Then, put ‘cmd’ into the text box and click Ctrl + Shift + Enter to launch an elevated Command Prompt.
+Step 1: Launch the Run dialogue box, and press the Windows key + R. Then, put ‘cmd’ into the text box and click Ctrl + Shift + Enter to launch an elevated Command Prompt.